 Additionally, the U.S. benefits from an established infrastructure for extraction, refining, and transportation, further solidifying its market leadership.
 However, challenges persist, including concerns over carbon emissions and water usage.
 Despite these issues, new technologies and the emphasis on energy security maintain North America's dominance.

-Asia-Pacific is emerging as the fastest-growing region in the oil shale market, driven by surging energy needs and untapped reserves.
+Asia-Pacific is emerging as the fastest-growing region in the global market, driven by surging energy needs and untapped reserves.
 Countries like China and India are leading investments in oil shale exploration and technology development.
 China, with vast oil shale deposits, has made significant strides in extraction technologies to meet its energy demands.
 Rapid industrialization and urbanization in the region, coupled with a focus on energy diversification, are fueling this growth.

 As these nations reduce their reliance on imported oil and coal, oil shale emerges as a strategic energy alternative, positioning Asia-Pacific for robust market growth in the years ahead.